Canna71/obsidian-sets/docs/doc.md

 For example, if you have a view that displays all tasks that are `relative-to` `This` (that is, all subtasks of the current note), then you can create a new task from that view, and the new task will have the `relative-to` property set to the current note.

-In case the current query is not restricted to a type, then the attributes that the new item will have will be determined b
+In case the current query is not restricted to a type, then the attributes that the new item will have will be determined by the type itself, otherwise they will be the properties selected to be displayed in the view.

+You can also create new items from the command palette, by using the command `Sets: Create a new <Type Name>`.
+A different command is available for each type you create.

 ## From a type / templating